How do I download the Blue Canoe app to my iPhone?

 How does my score change?

-Every time you complete a game, or if you end a game by pausing or going to the main menu, Blue Canoe adds your game experiences to your cumulative score.
+Every time you complete a game or lesson, Blue Canoe adds your game experiences to your cumulative score.

-Note: if you stop in the middle of a game and force close / abandon the app, Blue Canoe cannot save the data from that game.
+Note: if you stop in the middle of a game or a lesson and force close / abandon the app, Blue Canoe cannot save the data from that game.

 After you take your turn speaking, Blue Canoe’s artificial intelligence (AI) engine evaluates it and provides feedback.